 •Esri Geodatabase (ArcSDE, File, Personal)

 When exporting tables from spreadsheet applications for use with MAPublisher, the preferred format to use is Delimited Text as they have the widest range of compatibility.

 dBase tables created or edited in Microsoft Excel must have a proper data type assigned to each column through cell formatting before being saved as DBF.
-For example, numerical values specified in a cell set with a format "General" will import as an Integer type by default, therefore losing all decimal values.
+For example, numerical values specified in a cell set with the format "General" will be imported as an Integer type by default, therefore losing all decimal values.

 Windows users with licensed Esri software can join tables with feature classes and non-spatial tables of geodatabases (ArcSDE, File and Personal).
 However, Basic File and Basic Personal geodatabases are not supported.
 For information on Esri software requirements for this option, see Spatial Databases.